Spatial Data

 File Extensions

-Spatial data have different file extensions that you may be used to.
-Raster data will often be TIF (aka TIFF) file and have the extention .tif or .tiff.
+- Raster data will often be TIF (aka TIFF) file and have the extension

 See here for an exhaustive list of formats spatial data can take.
 Although the nuance of file formats might seem too detail oriented for an introduction to reference mapping, being aware of different spatial data types and formats will help you know what to download and troubleshoot why something may not be opening/working.
 If you have no prior experience with spatial data, this may be quite overwhelming right now.
 However, with a little bit of practical experience under your belt file formatting will quickly become common sense to you.